THE SURVEILLANCE RESISTANCE LAB FIGHTS FOR POWER AND DEMOCRACY, NOT JUST PRIVACY.

 We develop research, strategy, campaigns, and networks around the following areas of work:

-Digital PUBLIC INFRASTRUCTURE & DEMOCRACY
+PUBLIC INFRASTRUCTURE, tech & DEMOCRACY